ldanica/git_assignment/README.md

 11. Complete pull request

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)
+1. On GitHub, go to repository you want to give access to and click on settings
+2. Click on collaborators
+3. Search by username, full name, or email and add collaborator

 e.
 What is the difference between git and GitHub?
+Git is a version control software that tracks changes in files.
+It's particularly useful for when you are collaborating with many people who are making changes to the same files simultaneously.

+GitHub is a cloud-based platform that's built upon Git.
+It allows you to store, share, and collaborate to write code.

 f.
 What does git diff do?
+If we made changes in our working directory and didn't run git add, git diff compares what changes were made in our local directory to what is in our staging area.

 g.
 What is the main branch?
 h.
 Besides our initial commit if it is a new repository, should we directly push our changes directly into the main branch?